How to Measure Scoliosis on an X-Ray

 While there are other methods of screening for scoliosis, it just so happens that none are as reliable, quick, accessible, and cost-effective as scoliosis X-rays.

 Other than an X-ray, the best way for me to assess a scoliosis patient is through posture.
 I get the patient to stand, bend forward, sit, and walk.
 I can check their flexibility and range of motion, and because of my experience, I can tell a lot about a patient’s condition by the way they walk.
 Through these assessments, I can build upon the measurements given by a scoliosis X-ray and ensure that I have a comprehensive understanding of the condition from every angle.
+Imaging the thoracic spine, along with the cervical and lumbar regions, is crucial to accurately assess scoliosis and guide treatment decisions.

 In terms of other technologies for measuring scoliosis, there are 3-D X-ray technologies in existence, but these machines are expensive and time-consuming.
 The scan’s accuracy is also dependent upon the patient staying perfectly still during the exam.
 Imagine how hard remaining completely still would be in cases of adolescent patients.